Zapper9982/Java-testgen-suite/README.md

 - **ChromaDB errors:** Ensure ChromaDB is installed and accessible.
 - **Test failures:** Check the output logs for suggestions and error details.
 - **Empty scripts:** Some scripts (e.g., `rebuild_chroma.py`, `main.py`) are placeholders for future automation.
+- **JavaParser errors:** If you see parsing errors, check that your Java files are complete and valid.
+The pipeline prints problematic code snippets for debugging.
+- **Apple Silicon Support:** Embedding runs on `mps` device if available for faster processing.

 ---